Rakhyvel/Orng/docs/orngdoc.md

-# The Orng Programming Language
+# The Orange Programming Language
-Orng is a general purpose, medium-level programming language with a minimal runtime that enables the programmer to write efficient, readable, and maintainable code.
+Orange is a general purpose, medium-level programming language with a minimal runtime that enables the programmer to write efficient, readable, and maintainable code.

 <!--